gia-uh/argo/README.md

 ### Training Mode (under development)

 A unique feature of **ARGO** is the capability to "train" agents to become better at solving specific problems.
 Traditionally, the cheap way to "train" LLM agents is to provide them with a set of examples of how they should behave.
 But crafting specific examples for each problem is time-consuming and error-prone.

+Furthermore, when your agentic workflow is composed of multiple skills and tools, it becomes even more challenging to know how to craft examples that are relevant to each skill and tool, and how they interact with each other, and to maintain a coherent and relevant collection of examples to use in each possible reasoning path through the workflow.

 **ARGO** aims to solve this by interactively building a set of relevant, diverse, and high-quality examples for each pathway in the agentic workflow implemented.
 This is done by leveraging the LLM's own capabilities to generate and refine examples, plus user guidance to evaluate how well is the agent behaving.